Mowhite29/Password-Vault/README.md

 A full-stack, secure password management application built with React.js (frontend) and Django REST Framework (backend).
 This project is designed to showcase client-side encryption, RESTful API integration, authentication, and a clean, responsive UI.

+## Important Notice

+This project is not intended for production use.
+It is provided as a demonstration of software development abilities only.

+**So not store real passwords or sensitive information in this system.
+No security guarantees are provided, and the author accepts no liability for misuse or data loss.**

 ## Features

 - Secure user registration and login with JWT